AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 Entities declared in the visible part of a package specification can be made accessible using a :ada:`with` clause that references the package, which is similar to the C :c:`#include` directive.
-After a :ada:`with` clause, entities needs to be prefixed by the name of their package.
+After a :ada:`with` clause makes a package available, references to the package contents require the name of the package as a prefix, with a dot after the package name.
 This prefix can be omitted if a :ada:`use` clause is employed.

 [Ada]